hachixya/QuentinDucoulombier/README.md

 - 👨‍🎓: Hey!
 I'm a 22-year-old computer engineering student at [CY Tech](https://cytech.cyu.fr) in Pau, France, with a interest in computer science and its applications.
 - 🌏: Currently, I'm broadening my academic horizons through a semester-long exchange program at [NYCU](https://www.nycu.edu.tw/nycu/en/index) in Taiwan, focusing on advanced studies in computer science and artificial intelligence.
 - 🧠: My dedication to the field drives me to explore the latest advancements in AI and machine learning, seeking opportunities to apply innovative solutions to real-world challenges.
-- 💼: Actively pursuing apprenticeship opportunities in AI for the upcoming academic year 2024/2025, I aim to contribute my skills and knowledge to impactful projects in the field.
+- 💼: Actively pursuing work-study program opportunities in AI for the upcoming academic year 2024/2025, I aim to contribute my skills and knowledge to impactful projects in the field.

 # 📭 Contact